ilcardella/ArduinoCoffeeMachine/README.md

 The code can be built inside a Docker container using docker-compose.
 The `docker-compose.yml` and the `Dockerfile` are in the `docker` directory.
 The `docker-compose.yml` depends on 2 environment variables that must be defined before starting the build:
 - CORE: the Arduino core
 - BOARD: the Arduino board to use

-Refers to the [arduino-cli](https://arduino.github.io/arduino-cli/) documentation to see the list of available values.
+Refer to the [arduino-cli](https://arduino.github.io/arduino-cli/) documentation for the list of available cores and boards.
 The following is an example that builds the code for an Arduino Nano board:

 ```